Landstuhl Regional Medical Center COVID vaccinations

-Newly received viles of the Moderna COVID-19 vaccine sit in a refrigerator at the Landstuhl Regional Medical Center pharmacy, awaiting to be distributed.
+Footage of newly received viles of the Modern COVID-19 vaccine in a refrigerator at the Landstuhl Regional Medical Center pharmacy, awaiting distribution.

+There is also footage of Pfc.
+Sara Jennings, a Combat Medic Specialist assigned to Landstuhl Regional Medical Center, preparing does of the Moderna COVID-19 vaccine.

 |Date Taken: